-- 1. Click Tools > Customize > Keyboard. - 2.
+- 1. Open a document and click Tools > Customize > Keyboard. - 2.
 In the Shortcut Keys box, select the key or key combination you want to assign a command to. - 3.
 Select a Category and Function at the bottom of the dialog. - 4.
 Click Modify to assign the function to the key or Delete to remove an existing assignment. - 5.
 To save the changes, click OK.